tomhea/flip-jump/README.md

 In that way, we can *read* the value of such a bit-variable.

 This is very nice, but it only worked because we knew the address of branch_target in advance.<br>
-We usually don't, but it does resolved during assemble time.<br>
+We usually don't, but it is resolved during assemble time.<br>
 That's why the assembly language provides the next operation:

 ### flip_by